 The Ruin of Bob is a poetic reflection on domesticity.
-Super 8 film montage of a suburban Dublin home is linked together by a story about habitat, boundaries and the dangers of complacency.
+Super 8 film montage of a suburban Dublin home is intertwinned with a story about habitat, boundaries and the consequences of comfort.
 In 1837 a native robin red breast risked his life and the lives of his bird family to take sanctuary in a potting shed in the public garden.
 There are many rewards to nesting in this busy space, not least the attention and admiration of humans.
-But as this bird relaxes into his domestic bliss he neglects to see danger leading to his downfall.
+But as this bird relaxes into domestic bliss, he is oblivious to the hazards of his new lifestyle.